asdzxc7298/Hackintosh_Dell-Inspiron-5570_Catalina/README.md

 ## What doesn’t work:

-- OEM supplied wifi card.
+- OEM supplied wifi card--bluetooth works
+- Waking from sleep on AC power

 ## What does work:

 - OEM bluetooth connection
-- Waking From Sleep
+- Waking From Sleep on battery
 - FileVault Encryption with APFS without boot lag
 - Ethernet
 - HDMI video and audio out